aldanasjuan/pastey/README.md

 - alt+backspace (exits the program)

-#### Note
+## Notes
-You can't register the same hotkey twice and if you register existing hotkeys, they will be overridden while the program runs.
+- You can't register the same hotkey twice.
+- If you register existing hotkeys, they will be overridden while the program runs.
 For example, ctrl+v would not work as regular paste, so be careful.

 ## TODO:
 - [ ] Reload config file